thinhnguyen0311/gradient_descent_implementation_with_only_numpy/README.md

 Table of content:
 1. Prepare the data.
-2. Implementation of Stochatics Gradient Descent
+2. Implementation of Stochastic Gradient Descent
 3. Implementation of Mini-Batch Gradient Descent
 4. Implementation of Batch Gradient Descent